-Global equities have returned an astounding 13% per year since markets troughed in 2009.1 But generating these levels of returns is likely to become far more challenging going forward, given elevated valuations and an aging bull market – just as global central banks begin the slow process of withdrawing extraordinary monetary accommodation.
+Global equities have returned an astounding 14% per year since markets troughed in March 2009 (based on the MSCI All Country World Index through February 2019).
+But generating anything close to these levels of returns is likely to become far more challenging going forward, as the late-cycle environment is likely to put downward pressure on equity valuation multiples, and tightening financial conditions may slow profit growth.
 This outlook should alert investors that simply achieving index-level equity returns may no longer suffice; they will likely increasingly need significant alpha to meet their investment goals.
-Alas, traditional active equity management (stock picking) – never an easy task to begin with – has become increasingly challenging over the past few years.
+Alas, traditional active equity management (stock-picking) – never an easy task to begin with – has become increasingly challenging over the past few years.

 Given these headwinds, investors are realizing that it may be time to rethink their approach to equity investing – and many are looking into nontraditional solutions that go beyond the equity space in pursuit of sustainable alpha.
-In this Q&A, PIMCO portfolio manager Mohsen Fahmi explains the unique strategy design behind StocksPLUS, and why it may prove a timely solution for investors seeking a more consistent approach to excess returns at a lower cost than with most traditional active managers.
+In this Q&A, PIMCO portfolio managers Mohsen Fahmi, Bryan Tsu and Jing Yang explain the unique strategy design behind StocksPLUS, and why it may prove a timely solution for investors seeking a more consistent approach to excess returns at a lower cost than with most traditional active managers.

 Q: Why should clients consider StocksPLUS for their equity allocations in today’s market, and how does its nontraditional methodology work to achieve alpha?